kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C/index.md

     - `ON` - enable extension
     - `OFF` - disable extension

-    Default: `ON` - all extensions are included to the build.
+    Default: `ON` - all extensions are included in the build.

-- `KAA_PLATFORM` - build sdk for a specific target.
+- `KAA_PLATFORM` - build SDK for a particular target.

     Values: